lifesized/NoiseGradientShader/README.md

 # Noise Gradient Shader Tool

-This is an early experiment project to learn a little about shaders and coding using LLMs.
+This is an early experimental project to learn a little about shaders and coding using LLMs.
 Work in progress.

 A versatile WebGL-based tool for exploring and creating beautiful noise-based gradient shaders with real-time controls and visualization.